nidza07/nidza07.github.io/QC-docs/general usage.md

 - Your privacy settings can be configured so that only your friends can message you.
 In this case, you can communicate only with the people on this list.

 To access your list of friends from anywhere on the Playroom, press CTRL+F.

+You can add up to 200 users to your friends list.

 ### Adding people
 To add someone to your list of friends, use the "add a friend..." option.